 They were picked up by taxis and made their way to Budapest.
-They were driving for 1.5 hours to Budapest.
+They were drove for 1.5 hours to Budapest.
 On their way to Budapest, the taxis got stopped by the police.
-There were 7 police cars and they blocked the road.
+Seven police cars blocked the road.

-It was around 12 policemen.
-They were wearing Hungarian police uniforms with 1, 2 and 3 stars and driving a Mercedes without a police logo on it.
+Around 12 police officers were in the cars.
+They wore Hungarian police uniforms with 1, 2 and 3 stars and drove Mercedes without police logos.

-The Hungarian police were pushing them out of the car and the respondent claims that the police seemed happy that they were able to detain the people they found.
+The Hungarian police pushed them out of the car and the respondent said that the police seemed happy that they were able to detain the people they found.
 The police ordered people to sit down and asked the respondent and his group where they are from and if someone was from Egypt.
-The respondents said that the police was using violence when they had to exit the car.
+The respondents said that the police used violence when they had to exit the car.
 The police pushed them and pulled them on their clothing.

 “You feel like you are a criminal like you have killed somebody.”

 “Even though Hungary is European and it should be civilized, they act like animals, really”

 The respondent did not understand what they were saying because they spoke Hungarian, but he felt they were making jokes about him.
 “Maybe it was because I am black from Africa and that’s why they made jokes about me ”